Hlsorrells/algorithms/README.md

 # algorithms
 This is a place where I will share the algorithms that I have found useful.
 I hope these help you with your problem solving as well.

-## arrays.js
+## Arrays Folder
-This files holds some various algorithms working specifically with arrays and indexes.
+This folder holds some various algorithms working specifically with arrays and indexes.
 <details>
-    <summary markdown="span">Click to expand arrays.js file details</summary>
+    <summary markdown="span">Click to expand Array Folder details</summary>

 ### Functions

 - indexOf() method
+- get a select number of random elements within an array
 - reverse array function that does not use the built-in .reverse() method
-- get a select number of random elements within an array
+- splice a particular element from an array by value

 </details>